Everyday Entrepreneur Venture Fund

 - Funding Request, explaining how much money is being requested and how it will be used to further the business idea or business.

-With the assistance of our EEVF advisors, applicants will use this information to create a presentation for our EEVF Funding Committee, which will be responsible for determining grant amounts for applicants.
+With the assistance of our EEVF advisors, applicants will use this information to create a presentation for our EEVF Funding Committee, which will be responsible for determining which businesses will receive grants and the specific grant amounts.
+Grant recipients will be required to secure an Employment Identification Number and open a business bank account before they can receive the grant.

 Need More Information?